 Many Nike shoes use a cushioning technology called "AIR."
 What details do we have about AIR?
-Why hasn't anyone else come out with a similar product?
+Why didn't anyone else come out with a similar product for a long time?

 The Nike AIR system was developed by Marion Frank Rudy, an independent inventor in California, and licensed to Nike.
 As Nike describes it, it is a "pressurized gas encapsulated in polyurethane."
 However, both the gas and the capsule have interesting properties.

 If the gas leaks out of the capsule, it goes flat.
 Therefore, the Nike AIR design uses a dense gas, so the gas stays inside the capsule.
 In US Patent 4219945, Mr. Rudy mentions a large number of possible gases, which he describes as "supergases."
 Generally, the "supergases" are halogenated hydrocarbons, with the exception of sulfur hexafluoride.
 The patent mentions ethane hexafluoride and sulfur hexafluoride. as being the best two choices.
 Since "denseness" is proportional to molecular weight, calculations with a periodic table would suggest that the gas is sulfur hexafluoride.

 Some recent Nike shoes list US Patent 5042176, which describes an improved capsule material that can be inflated with nitrogen.
 Nitrogen has price and environmental advantages over the traditional Nike AIR "supergases" listed in US Patent 4219945.